houdhoudGH/customer-segmentation-marketing-analytics/README.md

 ![Chapter 5 — The Playbook](docs/images/image5.png)
 *Chapter 5 — The playbook.
 Each segment gets a profile card, strategic value statement, channel mix, and a concrete marketing action plan.*

----

-## 🎯 The Headline Insight

-> **VIPs spend 5.6× more and buy 2.3× more often than the lowest-value segment — and they accept marketing campaigns at 6× the rate.**
-> Concentrating premium offers on this segment is the single highest-ROI marketing move available in the data.

----

 ## 📑 Table of Contents